Bend Tech Academy at Marshall High School

 Those considering a Gap Year between high school and college can look at these resources:

 For students wishing to go straight from high school into the military, a call to one of our local recruiters is the best place to start.
-Meetings can be set up in the recruiting office or in the Future Center.
+Meetings can be set up in the recruiting office or in the College and Career Center.